1st Cavalry Division highlights excellence through coveted award

 Maj.
-Gen. John B. Richardson IV, 1st Cavalry Division commander and Command Sgt.
+Gen. John B. Richardson IV, 1st Cavalry Division commander, and Command Sgt.
 Maj.
 Shade Munday, 1st Cavalry Division command sergeant major, recognized Charlie Company, 1st Battalion, 5th Cavalry Regiment, for its excellence.
-The unit received the Armor and Cavalry Leadership Award and Headquarters, 1st Battalion, 5th Cavalry Regiment for Top Gun streamer on Monday at Fort Hood.
+The unit received the Armor and Cavalry Leadership Award and Headquarters, 1st Battalion, 5th Cavalry Regiment for Top Gun streamer March 7 at Fort Hood.

 “We awarded the Draper award to Charlie Company, 1st Battalion, 5th Cavalry Regiment,” Richadson said.
 “The Draper award is awarded to the best tank company or cavalry troop in every division or regiment.
 It is a big deal that Charlie Company came out on top this year.
 They are graded on a number of different categories to be considered the best tank company.”